Mayors Square, c2019. Photo credit City of Troutdale

 Mayors Square, 1996

-The site of Mayors Square was once the location of the McGinnis & Parsons Chevrolet Company.
+At some point it was rebuilt and became the location of the McGinnis & Parsons Chevrolet Company.
 John McGinnis originally owned a garage with Maxine Del in the same building.
 Dale Parsons came to work as a mechanic upon his return from serving in World War II.
 John and Dale eventually became partners in McGinnis & Parsons Chevrolet.
 They sold cars from the late 1940s to the mid 1950s.
 During this time the new car model of the year was "revealed" to the country at the same time.
 Mary McGinnis Bryson (John's daughter) remembers going with her parents to the rail yard to pick up the new model of the year.
 They went "in the dark of night" and hid the car in what was Larsson's garage (located a couple of blocks east) until the big reveal at their dealership.

 The dealership was torn down after the Security Bank of Oregon bought the property.
 Their bank was on the backside of the block (2nd & Dora Avenue) where a parking lot was constructed in 2019.

 A colorized portion of a panoramic view of Troutdale c1930.
 The McGinnis Garage was on the lot that is now Mayors Square.